sudosoph/docs/content/how-to/blocking-requests.md

         }
     }

-This would stop all requests from the IP address of 192.0.2.1, and all requests from any IP address in the range of 198.51.100.0-198.51.100.255 progressing any further and returning a 403 Forbidden HTTP status response ([custom response]({{< relref "/reference/http-error-messages.md#custom-error-messages" >}}) if provided).
+The section.config.json file blacklist accepts individual IP addresses as well as entire subnets.
+This configuration file would block all requests from 192.0.2.1 and from the IP range of 198.51.100.0-198.51.100.255.
+The origin server would never even see the requests and the section.io platform would deliver 403 forbidden errors directly to the (likely malicious) clients.

+ If you prefer, you can create a [custom response]({{< relref "/reference/http-error-messages.md#custom-error-messages" >}}) to entities on the IP blacklist.